-In the photo below, the late Dr Olubunmi Owoso, Executive Board member is sitting in the middle number of private sector leaders, development partners, high profile innovators, and youth cocreators.
+In the photo below, the late Dr Olubunmi Owoso, Executive Board member is number of private sector leaders, development partners, high profile innovators, and youth cocreators.
 Civil society organizations and members of the African diaspora were also represented.
 The Deputy Chairperson of the Commission, His Excellency Quartey Thomas Kwesi and other Commissioners also honoured the occasion.